-I won the New York Press Club’s Nellie Bly Award, which honors the city’s best young journalist, for a series of stories, one of which documented a California family’s struggle to remove their daughter’s death photos from the Internet.
+I won the NY Press Club’s Nellie Bly Award, which honors the city’s best young journalist, for a series of stories, one of which documented a California family’s struggle to remove their daughter’s death photos from the Internet.

 The short-lived storytelling project I launched while executive editor of Tumblr—to produce original longform journalism—was honored by the 2012 Webbys; we were also the recipient of two New York Press Club Awards and a James Beard nomination for video storytelling.